How do I get an Airsoft Gun as a member of a TV or film production team?

 Proof that you work for a film or production company is required before you may acquire a non-two-tone firearm from our store.
 At a minimum, we need the following information to meet the requirement:

-• Proof of the production companies insurance documents, clearly showing the business activities.
+- Proof of the production companies insurance documents, clearly showing the business activities.

-• An address that is associated with your production company is required to receive the item.
+- An address that is associated with your production company is required to receive the item.

-Today, airsoft guns are frequently used in television and film.
+Today, airsoft guns are frequently used in television and film as replica weapons.
 Due to their low cost and the fact that they don’t require a firearms instructor to attend the set, this is the case.
 In the following paragraphs, we’ll explain airsoft and the UK law on airsoft firearms for film and television.
 Please contact us if you have any queries about the following information.
 Below are some pointers on how to get the most out of airsoft guns in the production of television and film – you’ll see not only how to make your guns look realistic in real life, but also how to use after effects to produce a striking firing effect.

 Props or replicas purchased for film, television, or theatrical productions must be accompanied by the company’s details and a copy of its liability insurance, so that the store may be certain that they are being purchased for a genuine purpose.